 To report wandering stock - telephone: 0800 105 890

-All charges for transporting the stock, trespass rates and sustenance fees etc will be the responsibility of the owner of the stock who will be required to reimburse costs before stock are released.
-If the owner of stock cannot be traced the stock are auctioned and the proceeds used to reimburse the affected parties.
+All charges for transporting the stock, trespass rates and sustenance fees etcetera will be the responsibility of the owner of the stock who will be required to reimburse costs before the stock is released.
+If the owner of the stock cannot be traced the stock is auctioned and the proceeds used to reimburse the affected parties.

-Please note that Animal Control officers will not investigate the removal of bulls unless they are loose on the road.
+Please note that Animal Management officers will not investigate the removal of bulls unless they are loose on the road.
 Concerns regarding bulls on land should be referred to MAF.